jack27hilton/focus-furnishings/README.md

 From here I opened my VS Code server with the HTML and CSS for Focus Furnishings which I copy and pasted into the VS Code opened by GitHub with my repository.
 #### 4:
 Commit and sync chnages to GitHub.
 All code is now saved, stored and live in GitHub repository.
+#### 5:
+Navigate to settings tab and click pages.
+Under "Build and deployment" select deploy from a branch.
+Under the "Branch" section select "main" and save.